 For the Biblical Worldview assignment, the student will write a short essay that critically examines the literature and constructively identifies the gaps and omissions in the literature where a Biblical Worldview should be internalized and expressed in the life of the criminal justice professional as they deal with Crisis Intervention.
 The paper should be at least 2 pages in length.
 For the first page, it is important that the student make the distinction where and on what grounds the crisis management literature comes up short as it relates to what the research has for us versus what God has for his people.
 For the second page, the student should demonstrate how they might integrate the Biblical Worldview into the problem that they are studying.
 The paper must properly follow current APA style (i.e., double spaced, 12 pt. font, Times New Roman or Arial font style).
 If the student needs more help understanding how to analyze scholastic literature, he/she may consult the corresponding section in the APA manual.

 Research Paper: Final Assignment

 The student will write a research paper focused on the topic prompt in the research paper instructions and submit it during Module/Week 8.
 The completed research paper shall be a minimum of 10 to 12 pages and must follow current APA guidelines.
 The page count does not include the title page, abstract, or reference section.
 It must include 10–15 sources with at least 1 source being the Holy Bible.
 The student should have a specific section in the paper dedicated to a synthesis of their Christian Worldview and their topic.
 See the assignment instructions and grading rubric for additional instructions and guidance.

-Each test will cover the Reading & Study material for module/week in which it is assigned and the preceding module/week.
-Each test will be open-book/open-notes, contain 25 multiple-choice and essay questions, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the module in which it is assigned and the preceding module.
+Each quiz will be open-book/open-notes, contain 25 multiple-choice and essay questions, and have a 1-hour time limit.